Thief in the night

 1

-That Saturday morning, a strong north-westerly wind had already been blowing, but everyone in the small village of 400 souls, just a stone’s throw from the sea, was used to it.
-The fierce winds, sometimes lasting for weeks, even caused the massive poplar trees along the road to the sea to bend south-eastward.
+That Saturday morning, a strong northwesterly wind had already been blowing, but everyone in the small village of 400 souls, just a stone’s throw from the sea, was used to it.
+The fierce winds, sometimes lasting for weeks, even caused the massive poplar trees along the road to the sea to bend southeastward.
 As usual, she had put on her shoes when the clock on the fireplace mantel in their simple, cozy workers’ home struck once.
 Half past eight, she had just learned at school.
 Time to go.
 With the wind at her back, the walk to school had been easy.
-The school was located in the village centre alongside the church, the cemetery, the grocery store and the café, surrounding the square with its linden trees and its bandstand.
-The hands of the church clock had both pointed to nine.
+The school was located in the village centre, alongside the church, the cemetery, the grocery store and the café -all surrounding the square with its linden trees and its bandstand.
+The church clock hands had both pointed to nine.
 Quarter to nine, she had known, once again growing frustrated with the slow pace of lessons at school.
-She had arrived early.
-Against the usual routine, the school door had already been open.
-Outside stood Mr Van Belzen, one of the school teachers, who sent everyone entering the schoolyard straight inside.

 When the church clock had struck eleven, the headmaster had entered the classroom.
-“Aôlemaêl gauw naê 'uus!” he said at the front of the class.
+“Aôlemaêl gauw naê 'uus!” he had said at the front of the class.
 Go home, everybody, quickly!
 His mouth, usually adorned with a smile, had been reduced to a thin line.
 Deep wrinkles marked his forehead, and his bushy gray eyebrows had been drawn downward.
 And he had spoken in their local dialect, something he had never done at school before.
 This was serious.
 “We kriege sturm!”
 A storm is coming!

-“D’r komt sturm,” a storm is coming, was all Father had said after stepping inside and pulling the door shut—only for the wind to snatch it from his hands—and slam it closed.
-Immediately, he had slid the bolt shut.
 After murmuring The Lord’s Prayer at the table, they had eaten their potato-mash with bacon dices in silence.
 The howling wind around the house had drowned out the ticking of the clock on the fireplace mantel.
-Outside, the storm had ripped several flowerpots off the wall, but no one had made any move to check.
-With the last dice of bacon on her fork, she had scraped her plate clean, savouring the final bite in her mouth before swallowing it.
-Even little Jakey had eaten his meal without protest.
+Outside, the storm had ripped several flowerpots off the wall, but no one had moved to check.
+With the last dice of bacon on her fork, she had scraped her plate clean, savouring the final bite before swallowing it.
+Even little Jakey had eaten without protest.

 "Goeiendag," the voice of Wisse, the blacksmith who lived on the outskirts of the village, had sounded.
 "Eetze."
 Good day.
 Enjoy your meal.